ucl98/pinecone_ingest_python_implementation/README.md

   `pip install -r requirements.txt`

 2. Add pdf's
+  Create a new folder "docs" inside the project.
   Add the pdfs you want to delete or upload to pinecone in "docs".
   Remove them after you executed the program.